-The origin of the WPB has long been debated.
-Hilde and Lee (1984) published magnetic lineation data for this area (Fig. F4A).
-Based on these data, they propose that spreading from the Central Basin Fault formed the WPB.
-A spreading direction for the WPB was determined to be northeast-southwest between 60 and 45 Ma at a rate of 44 mm/y.
+incident with the present-day CBF Rift formed the WPB.
+A spreading direction for the WPB was determined to be northeastsouthwest between 60 and 45 Ma at a rate of 44 mm/y.
 After 45 Ma, the spreading direction changed to a more north-south direction associated with a reconfiguration of the Central Basin spreading center, and the spreading rate decreased to 18 mm/y.
 The major phase of spreading is inferred to have finished at ~35 Ma.
-Other suggestions for the origin of the WPB include that of Lewis et al. (1982), who proposes the basin formed as a back-arc basin behind the east Mindanao-Samar arc, and Seno and Maruyama (1984), who suggest the WPB formed behind the KPR.
-The hypothesis that the WPB is of back-arc origin has been further developed by recent studies (Fig. F4B-F4C) (e.g., Fujioka, et al., 1999; Deschamps and Lallemand, 2002, 2003; Okino and Fujioka, 2003) based on new detailed bathymetric and geomagnetic data mainly acquired around the Central Basin Fault and the northern part of the basin.
+Other suggestions for the origin of the WPB include that of Lewis et al. (1982), who propose the basin formed as a back-arc basin behind the east Mindanao-Samar arc, and Seno and Maruvama (1984), who suggest the WPB formed behind the KPR.
+The hypothesis that the WPB is of back-arc origin has been further developed by recent studies (Figure F4B, F4C) (e.g., Fujioka, et al., 1999; Deschamps and Lallemand, 2002, 2003; Okino and Fujioka, 2003) based on new detailed bathymetric and geomagnetic data mainly acquired around the CBF Rift and the northern part of the basin, and further refined by Sasaki et al. (2014) based on new data collected in the southern part of the basin.
 Combined with the notion that subduction initiation of the IBM arc was contemporaneous with or preceded the opening of the WPB, Hall et al. (1995), Hall (2002), and Deschamps and Lallemand (2002) propose models assuming the WPB opened between the two subduction zones of the East Philippine and IBM arcs, followed by clockwise rotation of the latter.
 Deschamps and Lallemand (2002) further propose rifting started at 55 Ma and spreading ended at 33-30 Ma.
 The spreading axis was parallel to the East Philippine arc but became inactive when a new spreading ridge propagated from the eastern part of the basin.
 Spreading of the basin occurred mainly from this new axis, which rotated counterclockwise during its existence.

-An old hypothesis for the origin of the WPB is the so-called "trapped basin" model (Fig. F4D) (e.g., Uyeda and Ben-Avraham, 1972).
+An old hypothesis for the origin of the WPB is the so-called "trapped basin" model (Figure F4D) (e.g., Uyeda and Ben-Avraham, 1972).
 Le Pichon et al. (1985) propose the extinct spreading center of the WPB was a remnant of the North New Guinea-Kula spreading ridge that was captured at 43 Ma.
 Jolivet et al. (1989) present a similar but modified model, arguing the WPB is a remnant of the Pacific-North New Guinea spreading ridge captured at 43 Ma by inception of a new subduction zone (i.e., the IBM) along a transform fault.
 More recent globally constrained plate tectonic reconstructions have established the Izanagi-Pacific spreading ridge was regionally important and do not confirm a role for the putative North New Guinea-Kula Ridge (Whittaker et al., 2007; Seton et al., 2012).
 Nevertheless, these more recent plate configurations also assume a trapped basin model in that the lithosphere north of the spreading center of the WPB was formerly part of the Izanagi plate.